stfc/PSyclone/doc/user_guide/profiling.rst

 ------------------------------
 PSyclone offers two command line options to automatically instrument code with profiling regions.
-It can create profile regions around a full invoke (including all kernel calls in this invoke), and/or around each individual kernel.
+It can create profile regions around a full invoke routine (including all kernel calls in this invoke), and/or around each individual kernel (for the PSyKAl APIs 'dynamo0.3' and 'gocean1.0').

 The option ``--profile invokes`` will automatically add calls to start and end a profile region at the beginning and end of every invoke subroutine created by PSyclone.
 All kernels called within this invoke subroutine will be included in the profiled region.

+The option ``--profile routines`` is a synonym for 'invokes' but is provided as it is more intuitive for users who are transforming existing code.

 The option ``--profile kernels`` will surround each outer loop created by PSyclone with start and end profiling calls.
+Note that this option is not available for the 'nemo' API as it does not have the concept of explicit Kernels.

 .. note:: In some APIs (for example :ref:`LFRic <dynamo0.3-api>`
           when using distributed memory) additional minor code might